 Judy has written several books on the remedies including Bach Flower Remedies Step by Step, Bach Flower Remedies for Women and Growing up with Bach Flower Remedies.

-Prior to joining the Centre, Judy had a career in nursing, midwifery and heath visiting and has several qualifications under her belt including a BA Honours in Complementary Therapies and a First Class Honours degree in Fine Art.
+Prior to joining the Centre, Judy had a career in nursing, midwifery and heath visiting and has several qualifications under her belt including a BA Honours in Complementary Therapies and an Honours degree in Fine Art.

 Judy enjoys keeping fit by running, cycling and swimming, and racewalks internationally as part of the British Masters team.
 She has completed many triathlons including the Ironman 70.3 and has run four marathons.
 She is also a keen artist and takes her sketchbook wherever she goes around the world.